 At least 70 Ewha Woman’s University students were involved in a sex scandal with Sun Myung Moon and the Unification Church (FFWPU).
 Here are newspaper reports from the time.
-Additional photos and notes from the UC president’s diary, his wife, and another Ewha student.
-There is also information about two children born during the year.
-Hee-jin has been acknowledged as Moon’s son.
+Additional photos and notes from the UC president’s diary, and other UC members, are included.
+There is also information about two children born during 1955.
+Hee-jin Moon has been acknowledged by Moon as his son.
 Dong-sook has been recognized as a ‘True Child’ and was known by many early members in Korea to be Moon’s daughter.

 Updated June 28, 2018

 ▲ Unification Church members 劉景圭 유경규 Yoo Kyoung-kyu and 黄煥菜 황환채 Hwang Hwan-chae (later he was one of the 36 couples) witness at Ewha Woman’s University in 1955.
 They had both joined as students at the nearby Yonsei University in Seoul.
 The president of the UC at the time, 劉孝元 Eu Hyo-won, refers to them in his diary (below).
 The main building of the Ewha campus is in the background.
 Ewha was supported by the US Methodist Church.